savchenkoaddev/TraffiLearn.WebApi/README.md

 ## Installation Guide

-To run the TraffiLearn Web API locally, you need to have **Docker** and **.NET** installed on your local machine.
+To run the TraffiLearn Web API locally, you need to have **Docker** installed on your local machine.

 You can download Docker from the [official Docker website](https://www.docker.com/products/docker-desktop).

-You can download .NET from the [official .NET website](https://dotnet.microsoft.com/en-us/download).

 ### **Note:**